 Facebook is great for brand awareness, lead generation, building brand loyalty, increasing website traffic, and boost SEO.
-However, from our experience, we see Facebook turning into a support channel, meaning customers reach out to brands by leaving messages on their Facebook page.
-90% of consumers try to reach out to brands on Social Media.
+However, in our experience, we can slowly see Facebook turning into a support channel, a place where customers can reach out to brands and leave messages.

 82% of consumers expect an immediate response, so the future of Social Media marketing is real-time communication.
 When your brand starts a conversation with a user, you’re befriending them on that level; you’re turning business relationships into personal ones.

-Social Media never sleeps; people are talking about your product 24/7, and failure to offer immediate help could potentially result in a Social Media crisis.
+Social Media never sleeps; people are talking about your product 24/7, and failure to offer immediate support could potentially result in a Social Media crisis.

-Scenarios where users will vent their frustrations on Social Media and brands will comment to their post offering them a fix or a better alternative are not that far away.
+Scenarios where users will vent their frustrations on Social Media and brands will comment to their post offering them a fix or a better alternative are now a reality on social feeds.

 7. AI-driven customer service and chatbots